altdesktop/playerctl/README.md

 First, check and see if the library is available from your package manager (if it is not, get someone to host a package for you) and also check the [releases](https://github.com/acrisci/playerctl/releases) page on github.

-Using the library requires [GLib](https://developer.gnome.org/glib/) (which is a dependency of almost all of these players as well, so you probably already have it).
+Using the cli and library requires [GLib](https://developer.gnome.org/glib/) (which is a dependency of almost all of these players as well, so you probably already have it).
+You can use the library in almost any programming language with the associated [introspection binding library](https://wiki.gnome.org/Projects/GObjectIntrospection/Users).

+Building the project for development requires [gtk-doc](http://www.gtk.org/gtk-doc/) and [gobject-introspection](https://wiki.gnome.org/action/show/Projects/GObjectIntrospection).

 To generate and build the project to contribute to development: